Dr. Graham Williams

 Originally from the climes of Upstate New York, Sheffield has been home since joining the School of English as Lecturer in the History of English in 2012.
-Prior to coming to England, I completed my PhD under Professor Jeremy J. Smith and Dr. Alison Wiggins at University of Glasgow, where I was also a postdoctoral researcher for the AHRC Letters of Bess of Hardwick Project.
+Prior to coming to England, I completed my PhD under Professor Jeremy J. Smith and Dr. Alison Wiggins at University of Glasgow.

-Broadly speaking, I am a philologist of medieval and early modern English language and literature.
-More particularly, my perspective tends to be of a cultural-historical or pragmatic bent.
-I have worked extensively with manuscript and digital letter collections in order to study English interactions dating from c.1390-1650, but more recently my research deals with texts of all types, from Old English homilies to late medieval verse.
+Broadly speaking, I work on medieval and early modern Englishes, but I am also interested in Anglo-Norman, Scots, Old Norse and Latin, and how these languages have impacted on the history of English language and literature.
+More particularly, my perspective tends to be of a pragmatic or stylistic bent, and most recently I have been exploring how these areas interact with the history of emotions.
+I maintain an especial interest in historical letters, but my research deals with texts of all types, from Old English homilies to late medieval verse.

 I also have strong research interests in manuscript studies, paleography, digital editing and corpora - in particular the implications these perspectives have for the historical study of English.

 I convene and/or contribute teaching to the following modules: